kjmears/kjmears.github.io/_posts/sketchnotes/iwmw19/2019-06-26-iwmw19-plenaries-9-and-10.md

 ## Supporting Institutions in Changing Times

-I think all the external aganecies did a good job of pitching by not pitching.
+I think all the external agencies did a good job of pitching by not pitching.
 Instead the issues they raised were genuine and accompanied by a genuine desire to help (and get paid, obviously).